 South of the Antelope Valley, the hazardous materials and wastes RSAs enter the San Gabriel Mountains, a region that is rising rapidly (in geological terms) because of intense fault activity.
 Topography throughout the San Gabriel Mountains varies widely but reaches elevations higher than 10,000 feet above mean sea level east of the RSAs.
-These mountains create a rain shadow effect where the desert climate observed in the northern portion of the RSAs near the city of Palmdale contrasts with the moist coastal climate observed in the southern portion of the RSAs near the city of Burbank.
-South of the San Gabriel Mountains, the RSAs enter a lowland plain in the San Fernando Valley.
+These mountains create a rain shadow effect where the desert climate observed in the northern portion of the RSAs near the city of Palmdale contrasts with the moist coastal climate observed in the southern portion of the RSAs enter a lowland plain in the San Fernando Valley.
 The San Gabriel Mountains and San Fernando Valley both contain multiple fault systems and overlie groundwater basins rated for municipal, industrial, industrial process supply, and agricultural beneficial uses.